Dean Glover: Manager at Port Vale

-By February 2009, with the club in the bottom depths of the bottom tier of the Football League, fans organized protests at Glover's leadership.
-Many chanted 'Glover Out' during home defeats, and even a large banner was unveiled on 28 February 3–1 defeat to Luton Town, with organized protests involving hundreds of supporters being held before and after the game.
+By February 2009, with the club in the bottom depths of the bottom tier of the Football League, fans organised protests at Glover's leadership.
+Many chanted 'Glover Out' during home defeats, and even a large banner was unveiled on 28 February 3–1 defeat to Luton Town, with organised protests involving hundreds of supporters being held before and after the game.
 Glover accepted he was not the popular choice to take over from Sinnott and described himself as a "dead man walking".
-Many fans, we well as local journalists and pundits questioned Glover's tactical decisions, team selection and managerial abilities in general.
+Many fans, as well as local journalists and pundits, questioned Glover's tactical decisions, team selection and managerial abilities in general.
 Some fans even started booing his son in an attempt to 'get to' Glover himself.
 Glover attempted to arrest his team's slide down the table by signing Carlisle United striker Kevin Gall on loan.
 He failed to score in seven games with the club, and returned to Carlisle after picking up a calf injury.
 In March, Kyle Perry was allowed to join local non-League side Northwich Victoria, after being told he had no future at Vale.
 In his place came loanee winger Paul Marshall from Manchester City.
 On 23 March, Anyon broke his leg at Saltergate in a defeat to Chesterfield.

 Slow season ticket sales pressured both Glover's supporters and detractors in the Port Vale boardroom to consider appointing a new manager in the summer of 2009.
 Fans again protested after the final home game, a 1–1 draw with Wycombe Wanderers, with Glover having to be escorted from the ground.
 Despite the backing of several players in the local press, it was ultimately the poor response to the club's season ticket offer and poor results that were to prove Glover's downfall as the club sold less than 100 season tickets in the two weeks following the release of the scheme, with many supporters claiming they would not consider renewing until the club had a new managerial team in place.
 On 1 May 2009, the club confirmed that Glover would not be the manager for the 2009–10 season.
 Instead he was offered the position of youth team manager, which was vacated by Andy Porter in December 2008.
 The next day, Vale defeated Barnet 2–1 on the last day of Glover's reign, his son Danny scoring the club's last goal of the season.
 During Glover's seven-month reign, the club won 12 out of 39 games and finished 18th in League Two.